 - Next one-WRONG ANSWER.

 - You summon the courage and go to the parent - 'Ask your teacher' is what they say.

 - You go the teacher - 'Meet me after school' or 'The class has moved to the next chapter.
 I will ask Sam (the brainy) to help you out.'

 - Sam- 'It's straightforward.
 See it’s like this."'
 You don't want to appear dumb head before your friend, and you nod- 'Yeah, understood."

 - Next one- 'I don't like Maths.
 I am scared of Maths.'

 - Next-' ******************Math’s.
 I can't do this.
 It's beyond me.
 It makes me feel terrible.'

-A small mathematical problem in 3rd grade becomes a terror by 8th grade, a career deciding factor by 12th grade and a personality deficiency in eyes of significant others for life.
+A small mathematical problem in 3rd grade becomes a terror by 8th grade, a career deciding factor by 12th grade, and a personality deficiency in the eyes of significant others for life.

 What it does to Self is even crueler.